In Reversal, U.K. Will Ban Huawei Equipment From Its 5G Network

 In a statement, Huawei said the decision would hurt anyone in the U.K. who uses a mobile phone.
 "It threatens to move Britain into the digital slow lane, push up bills and deepen the digital divide," spokesperson Ed Brewster said.
 "Regrettably our future in the UK has become politicized," he added, asking the government to reconsider.
 "This is about US trade policy and not security."

+In January, the U.K. announced it would allow Huawei to build part of its 5G network, despite pressure from the U.S. At the time, a senior Trump administration official told NPR the administration was disappointed by the decision.

-When the U.S. imposed its sanctions this spring, that made it more difficult for Huawei to obtain chips and semiconductors for use in their products, said Ian Levy, the technical director for Britain's National Cyber Security Centre.
+But when the U.S. imposed its sanctions this spring, that made it more difficult for Huawei to obtain chips and semiconductors for use in their products, said Ian Levy, the technical director for Britain's National Cyber Security Centre.

 "So, it seems that Huawei's long term ability to build products using state-of-the-art technology has been severely affected," Levy said.
 "We think that Huawei products that are adapted to cope with the [rule] change are likely to suffer more security and reliability problems because of the massive engineering challenge ahead of them, and it will be harder for us to be confident in their use."